madh-van/madh-van/README.md

-# Hi there :wave: I'm Madhavan
+# 👋 Hi there, I'm Madhavan

-  - A deep learner; who is addicted to learning and growing every day
+  - 💭 A deep learner; who is addicted to learning and growing every day.
-  - I am currently sharing a little bit of my knowledge to the :earth_africa: through [my blogs](https://madh-van.github.io/)
+  - ✍️ I am currently sharing a little bit of my knowledge through [my blogs](https://madh-van.github.io/)
+  - 📫 Watnt to reach out? email me at madhavan.make at gmail.com

- Below are the areas I am passionate about;
+## Below are the areas I am passionate about;

   - **Artificial Intelligence**
     - Build  Machine Learning Models *(across its entire life-cycle)* using